-The Math Placement Exam gives a measure of a student's current approved on an individual course basis. mathematical skills.
+The Math Placement Test (MPT) gives a measure of a student's current mathematical skills.
 The results are used to advise students on the appropriate course to take to complete the mathematics requirement for their program of study.
-Lower-level mathematics courses require passing the Mathematics Placement Exam at the appropriate level before students may register.
-Statistics indicate that the majority of students who enroll in a math course beyond that indicated by the placement test either withdraw from the course or earn D's or F's.
+The MPT is required for incoming first year students since lower-level mathematics courses require passing it at the appropriate level before students may register.
+Statistics indicate that the majority of students who enroll in a math course beyond that indicated by the placement test either withdraw from the course or earn D or F grades